stratapp-ai/stratapp-ai.github.io/about.md

   We did not invent new management buzz words, theory or methods.
 We carefully designed #stratapp around what you already know.

   Therefore, your time-to-value on #stratapp is days - not weeks or months.
-intro_image: "/uploads/all generations.jpg"
-section_text: |-
-  {:.font-weight-bold}

-  ### we are rethinking the B2B SaaS playbook on time-to-value

-  1 day to set-up.

-  3 weeks to achieve digital transformation, on clear ground rules that include leading by example and eliminating internal email.

-  Start with one grouping of 10 to 100 people.
-After 3 weeks, rollout progressively by level, function or geography.

-  Rely on peer-to-peer coaching and viral adoption, or run an in-house training program, or engage our coaching partner.

-  Rollout in 4 easy phases, as explained [here](https://stratappsaas.com/blog/how-to-implement/ "how to implement").

-  Your time-to-value on #stratapp is days - not months, quarters or years.
 section_image: "/uploads/collaborating.jpg"
 seo_title: strategy, KPIs/OKRs, planning, initiatives, projects, tasks, risks, ideas, challenges, live meeting notes and social collaboration in one seamless user experience